 Some providers will even allow you to “turn off” acceptance for American Express or Discover, allowing you to simply accept Visa and Mastercard as their interchange rates are typically lower.

-This is beneficial if you discover over time that your customers are not really using either of those associations for payment and you want to save on those fees.
+This can be beneficial if you find out over time that your customers are not really using either of those associations for payment and you want to save on those fees.

 Keep in mind that while these are the most widely used payment card networks, they are not the only networks that you can encounter or use as a small business to accept credit card payments on behalf of your customers.